A quantitative obstruction to collapsing surfaces: Impossibility of collapse

+\begin{theorem} The distance between a strongly isometric map from a closed orientable surface $M$ of genus $g\geq2$ of Gaussian curvature $K\geq-1$ and diameter at most $D$ to a metric space $Z$, and a map from $M$ to a graph in $Z$, is at least~$\frac{\pi(g-1)}{3\sinh D}$. \end{theorem}

+Thus we obtain a quantitative lower bound rather than merely the nonexistence of Shioya--Yamaguchi-type collapse to spaces of positive codimension (see \cite{Ya91}, \cite{SY}).

+\begin{corollary} Let~$D>0$.
+GH limits of metrics on a closed orientable surface of genus~$g\geq2$ with Gaussian curvature at least~$-1$ and diameter at most~$D$ are necessarily~$2$-dimensional. \end{corollary}

-The \emph{systole} is the least length of a noncontractible loop of the surface~$M$.
-The \emph{filling radius} of~$M$ is defined as the infimum of all~$\epsilon>0$ such that the inclusion of~$M$ in its $\epsilon$-neighborhood in any strongly isometric embedding of $M$ in a Banach space sends the fundamental homology class of~$M$ to zero in the sense of the induced homomorphism on~$H_2(M)$.
-Here the embedding can be taken to be to the space of bounded functions on~$M$ which sends a point of $M$ to the distance function from that point.
-This embedding is strongly isometric if the function space is equipped with the sup-norm.
+Recall that the \emph{systole} of a Riemannian manifold~$M$ is the least length of a noncontractible loop of~$M$.
+For an overview of systolic geometry see \cite{Ka06}.

+The \emph{filling radius}~$\FillRad\,M$ of a closed~$n$-dimensional manifold~$M$ is defined as the infimum of all~$\epsilon>0$ such that the inclusion of~$M$ in its~$\epsilon$-neighborhood in any strongly isometric embedding of~$M$ in a Banach space sends the fundamental homology class~$[M]$ of~$M$ to the zero class, by means of the induced homomorphism on~$H_n(M)$.
+Here the embedding can be taken to be into the space of bounded functions on~$M$ which sends a point~$p\in M$ to the distance function from~$p$.
+This embedding is strongly isometric (ambient distance restricted to~$M$ coincides with intrinsic distance on~$M$) if the function space is equipped with the sup-norm.

-\begin{lemma}[Gromov's lemma] The systole of a hyperbolic surface~$M$ is at most six times the filling radius of~$M$. \end{lemma}
+\begin{lemma}[Gromov's lemma] The systole of an aspherical manifold~$M$ is at most six times the filling radius of~$M$. \end{lemma}

-\begin{proof} Consider a strongly isometric embedding of the surface~$M$ into a Banach space~$B$ which can be assumed finite-dimensional by \cite{KK}.
-Suppose~$M$ is ``filled" (in the homological sense) by a chain~$C$ (in the sense that $M$ is the boundary of $C$), so that the fundamental homology class of~$M$ vanishes under the induced homomorphism~$H_2(M)\to H_2(C)$.
+\begin{proof} Consider a strongly isometric embedding of the surface~$M$ into a Banach space~$B$.
+The space~$B$ can be assumed finite-dimensional if the metric condition is relaxed to a requirement of being bilipschitz with to a bilipschitz factor arbitrarily close to~$1$; see \cite{KK}.
+Suppose~$M$ is ``filled" (in the homological sense) by a chain~$C$ (in the sense that~$M$ is the boundary of~$C$).
+Then the induced homomorphism~$H_n(M)\to H_n(C)$ sends~$[M]$ to the zero class.
+Consider a triangulation of~$C$ into infinitesimal simplices (here the term ``infinitesimal" is used informally in its meaning ``sufficiently small" though this could be rendered rigorous as in \cite{15d}).

-Consider a triangulation of~$C$ into infinitesimal triangles (here the term ``infinitesimal" is used informally in its meaning ``sufficiently small" though this can actually be rendered rigorous).
-Suppose~$C$ is contained in an open~$R$-neighborhood of $M$ in~$B$ where~$R>0$ is less than a sixth of the systole.
-We will now retract~$C$ back to~$M$, while fixing the subset $M\subseteq C$.
-This would contradict the nonvanishing of the fundamental class.
+We argue by contradiction.
+Let~$R>0$ be strictly smaller than a sixth of the systole.
+Suppose the chain~$C$ is contained in an open~$R$-neighborhood of~$M$ in~$B$.
+We will retract~$C$ back to~$M$, while fixing the subset~$M\subseteq C$, contradicting the fact that the nonvanishing fundamental class~$[M]$ is sent to a zero class in~$C$.